 They are distributed experiences across multiple media, platforms, locations, and times, embedded at least partially, in everyday contexts and/or environments, rather than in marked-off gaming contexts and spaces.
 They prefer to adopt everyday software, services and technologies rather than exclusively gaming-platforms to increase perception of opportunities for interaction.
 Cloudmakers.org.
 The Guide X: A Tale of the A.I.

+Trail.
 Alternate reality game.
-An alternate reality game (ARG) is an interactive networked narrative that uses the real world as a platform and uses transmedia storytelling to deliver a story that may be altered by players' ideas or actions.
+An alternate reality game (ARG) is an interactive networked narrative that uses the real world as a platform and employs transmedia storytelling to deliver a story that may be altered by players' ideas or actions.